Commit451/guidelines/kotlin.md

 ```
 Notice the user of `it` in this case to refer to the non null variable.

-## Don't Use Anko
+## Don't Use Anko DSL
 [Anko](https://github.com/Kotlin/anko) looks great at a glance, but due to the lack of support for things like [using XML styles within the Anko DSL](https://github.com/Kotlin/anko/issues/16), it should be avoided.
+It also lacks preview support, requires more work to be compatible with `AppCompat`, and is not as easily copy/pasteable as XML.